kstephens/swig-101/README.md

 # Alternatives

+## Rewrite it in Language X

+* Coders love greenfields.
+* Waste of time.

 ## Native Language ABIs

 * Every native language's ABI is entirely different.
 * Some implementations of the same target language have different ABIs: e.g. JRuby and CRuby.
 * Some are only dynamic with associate performance costs.
 * Few languages have well-defined ABIs; Java JNI is a notable exception.
-* Each ABI requires intimate knownlege of internals ABIs and rules:
+* Each ABI requires intimate knownlege of ABIs
-** class and method definition
+ * rules
+ * best-practices
+ * manual data structure, function, class, method wrapping and registration
-** memory managment
+ * manual memory managment
-** best-practices

 ## LibFFI